What do I need to do to employ an apprentice?

 You can claim support for up to 5 apprentices.

-- Please note this is only available if you recruit an apprentice who was not working for you prior to the 1st August 2020 and is recruited before the 31st March 2021.
+- Please note this is only available if you recruit an apprentice who was not working for you prior to the 1st April 2021.

 For the latest information on Government grants please click here